 - There is little or no experience with neutron scattering instruments suitable for the expected scientific applications and for use of very cold neutrons in the long-pulse mode. - Instruments are likely to rest heavily on neutron optical devices, all of which work better at long than at short wavelengths.
-Gravity will play a significant role. - Concepts need to be developed and demonstrated.
-We intend to convene a pair of workshops, a "one-two punch," to address these questions in collaboration with LENS, Indiana U. - No prototype of VCNS has existed or yet exists on which to demonstrate the moderator or the instrument concepts.
+Gravity will play a significant role.
+VCNS will be an LPSS. - Instrument concepts need to be developed and demonstrated.
+We intend to convene a pair of workshops, a "one-two punch."
+If sufficient interest in the science emerges from this workshop, we will convene another at a later time. - No prototype of VCNS has existed or yet exists on which to demonstrate the moderator or the instrument concepts.
 LENS may serve in this essential role, as might a modification of IPNS.